logo

 University of South Dakota

 The University of South Dakota (USD) offers a Certificate in Mental Health Counseling to help mental health counselors who do not have a 60-credit graduate degree meet state licensure requirements.
-Students take four courses, comprising 12 credits, fully-online; course topics include clinical supervision, crisis intervention, and psychopathology.
+Students take four courses, comprising 12 credits, fully online; course topics include clinical supervision, crisis intervention, and psychopathology.
 These online courses are based on the same content as USD’s on-campus CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling.
 New applicants are admitted during the fall, spring, and summer terms, although not all courses are offered during each term.
 Applicants must have a 3.0 GPA in their undergraduate and graduate degrees and submit three letters of reference.
 Work experience in the mental health counseling field is considered advantageous.
 USD also offers an MA degree with a specialization in school counseling and a PhD in counseling education and supervision.

 Utah State University

-The post-graduate Certificate in Rehabilitation Counseling offered at Utah State University (USU) is a one-year online program that prepares students to take the CRCC exam.
+The post-graduate Certificate in Rehabilitation Counseling offered at Utah State University (USU) is a one-year online program that prepares students for the CRCC exam.
 It is designed for applicants with graduate-level training in a field other than rehabilitation counseling, such as behavioral health, psychology, or human services.
 Applicants must have at least 36 months of related work experience including 24 months of supervised rehabilitation counselor work.
 The program includes eight courses comprising 22 credits including courses such as Psychosocial Aspects of Disability and Rehabilitation Services and Resources.
 Applications are accepted for fall, spring, and summer start dates.

-Careers with a Certificate in Counseling
+Careers With a Certificate in Counseling

 Frequently Asked Questions